Tanna Sánchez

-Tanna Sánchez Carreto (born 30 September 2002) is a Mexican footballer who plays as a Centre-back for Liga MX Femenil club Monterrey.
+Tanna Sánchez Carreto (born 21 December 2001) is a Mexican footballer who plays as a centre-back for Liga Femenil club Cruz Azul.

 College career

 Sánchez has attended the University of Alabama in Tuscaloosa.

 Club career

 In 2024, she started her career in Monterrey.

 International career

 Sánchez was member of the squad that played the Mexico women's national under-17 football team at the 2018 FIFA U-17 Women's World Cup.

+In 2026, Sánchez was included with the Mexican squad for the Central American and Caribbean Games, where the team won the gold medal, defeating Colombia in the final.